luisrodge/foodrder/README.md

 * Run bundle with rails bundle
 * Run migration with rails db:migrate
 * Finally, run rails s to run the rails server

+# Deployment

+Add additional notes about how to deploy this on a live system